 Children seem to move through “food kicks.”
 They’ll eat a particular food for a while and then a week later they suddenly stop liking it.
 Or sometimes they’ll hone in on a particular food and will eat only that.

-My grandsons Felix and Theo both go through stages where they want only waffles for breakfast, and their parents have tried to keep the healthiest frozen variety on hand for busy mornings.
+My grandsons Felix and Theo both go through stages where they want only waffles for breakfast, and their parents try to find the healthiest frozen organic waffles on hand for busy mornings.

 Don’t Fight It